darinama/Minecraft-Wiki/dimensions.md

 To build a portal you will need to:
 - Build a frame 7-blocks high, with a 6-block width
-- Build a smaller frame inside, 3-blocks high, with 2-blocks width
+- Build a smaller frame inside, 3-blocks high, with a 2-block width
 - Pour lava into the mold
 - Pour water over the lava to create obsidian
 - Light the portal with a flint and steel (refer to [crafting](crafting)).

 * * *

 ## The End
 <p align="center">
   <img src="./img/dimensions/the-end.png" width="500" height="263">